bitdivine/jline/bin/foreach.md

 ### Code

+The flags are:

+* `-q` - quiet - don't pass comments through.

+* `-l` - log - start the output with a comment giving this command

 Each argument is of the form: "event::code".
 If the event is omitted it is assumed to be `jline`.
 Others are:

 * `beginning`/`beg`/`begin`